 As we tended to return to places we particularly enjoyed during our week in the Lizard Peninsula, there were endless places we didn’t get a chance to visit.
 Here are some on our list for next time:

 As the south coast’s answer to foodie Padstow, I’d hoped to enjoy some freshly caught fish in one of the many favourably reviewed restaurants in Porthleven.
 However, we simply didn’t have enough days in the week.
-However, given the harbour’s reputation for being battered by storms, maybe we should return in the winter to experience a more dramatic version of Cornwall.
+Given the harbour’s reputation for being battered by storms, maybe we should return in the winter to experience a more dramatic version of Cornwall.

 Cornish Seal Sanctuary